 Having said that, just like anything, not all brokers/advisers are equal.
 We do hear from new clients about poor experiences with other brokers just as we hear about poor experiences provided when clients interact directly with the banks, insurers, etc. At Amicus, we are committed to providing quality service in a timely fashion.
 We aim to be open and honest at all times.

 Our aim is to make navigating your financial arrangements as easy as possible.
 We believe we are a brand that you can trust.
 With over 20 years in business and experienced advisers covering the full financial spectrum, we can stay with you throughout your journey and provide advice at all stages.
 So, whether you are starting a family, becoming self-employed, running a large business, looking to retire, or buying a home, we are here to help.

 We are proud to be Canterbury owned and operated, which allows us to contribute to the local economy.
 We are also proud to sponsor local clubs and organisations.

 For policies written under Amicus Group Limited initial meetings are at no direct cost to the client (unless a fee for service is pre-agreed).
-At the initial meeting how we are remunerated will be discussed and agreed.
+At the initial meeting how we are remunerated will be discussed and agreed upon.
 Generally, we are remunerated by the providers who have pre-set agreements with our Financial Advice Provider, Wealthpoint, who determine the amount of remuneration we receive for any given transaction.
-Wealthpoint, in turn, take responsibility that the advice given is compliant with NZ regulations.
+Wealthpoint, in turn, takes responsibility that the advice given is compliant with NZ regulations.
 When fees are charged to a client, they must be agreed upon upfront in writing before the implementation of any products will be made.